TomasTriska/Robbie/README.md

 ## To-do
 - Support for [Answers.com], [Wolfram Alpha], [Wikipedia] and other services
-- Using of another bots in network (your home Robbie instance can ask for closing of doors in your company for example)
+- Using of another bots in network (Your home instance of Robbie can ask for closing of doors in your company for example.
+There can be closing IoT device for door closing or just another Robbie server managing this IoT device himself.)
 - Voice recognization
 - Support for sensors and devices using [Intel Edison]
 - Support for sensors and devices using protocols